BorisNaydenov/BorisNaydenov/README.md

  :steam_locomotive:It is not a bullet train, but it has smoking Wi-Fi.
 And if I have Wi-Fi connection...

-:briefcase: I can solve any problem.
-Because like a bullet, I am focused on reaching Targets and Objectives.
+:briefcase: ...I can solve any problem.
+Because like a bullet, I am focused on reaching Targets.

-:briefcase:  And your Team can benefit from my Fast learning, Data analysis, and Content creation SKILLS.
+:briefcase:  And your Team can benefit from my Organizational, Data, and Business SKILLS.

  👀 [Watch Me](https://youtu.be/Za_QAHPWQnw?si=tH9PpevlxNYDtxPT) in а relaxed YouTube video, and take a look at my Data analysis projects in Repositories.